BLUETTI Power Stations 2026: AC180, Elite 400 & Apex 300 Reviewed for California Homeowners

 LiFePO₄

-• No installation, no permits, no timeline — operational same day
+• No permits, no installation, same-day operational

 Shop BLUETTI Apex 300 — See Current Price →

-BLUETTI Elite 400
+BLUETTI Elite 400 — Always-On Backup

 $1,299